Karen J. Rooney, Ph.D.

 Vocabulary

-definition on the back of the card and immediately draw a
+the back of the card and immediately draw a picture of

-picture of the first association made after reading the word
+the first association made after reading the word and

 Insert Figure 6 about here